chembl/surechembl-data-client/README.md

 The script requires several parameters; these are processed and documented by Python's argparse library.
-A usage statement can be found by running the script with the -h argument, also several examples of how to execute these tasks can be found below, along with a detailed description of certain optional flags.
+A usage statement can be found by running the script with the -h argument, also several examples of how to execute these tasks can be found below.

 The update script is designed for two specific tasks: